ericwbailey/ericwbailey.website/source/published/stanislav-petrov.md

 Protocol dictated that the Soviet Union would retaliate against any nuclear strikes sent by the United States.
 This was a policy of [mutually assured destruction](https://en.wikipedia.org/wiki/Mutual_assured_destruction), a doctrine that compels a horrifying logical conclusion.

 The second and third stage effects of this type of exchange would be even more catastrophic.
-Allies for each side would likely be pulled into the nuclear exchange.
+Allies for each side would likely be pulled into the conflict.
 The resulting nuclear winter was projected to lead to [2 billion deaths due to starvation](https://www.ippnw.org/programs/nuclear-weapons-abolition/nuclear-famine-climate-effects-of-regional-nuclear-war).
 This is to say nothing about those who would have been unfortunate enough to have survived.

 Petrov’s job was to monitor Oko, the computerized warning systems built to centralize Soviet satellite communications.
 Around midnight, he received a report that one of the satellites had detected the infrared signature of a single launch of a United States [ICBM](https://en.wikipedia.org/wiki/Intercontinental_ballistic_missile).